KDE/documentation-develop-kde-org/source/patterns/content/settings.rst

    Organize the setting in a way that GHNS access is per group and not global.
 #.
 Provide access to the most relevant settings at the Standard section.
-   Make sure that these options are easy to understand.
+   Make sure that these settings are easy to understand.
 #.
-Indicate that Advanced options are available but keep this section
+Indicate that Advanced settings are available but keep this section
    collapsed by default.
 Use a descriptive label so that it reflects the functionality.
 #.
 Allow users to export the current settings to a file that can be